ergoplatform/ergodocs/docs/dev/start/testnet.md

 ### Generating genesisStateDigestHex

-You will need to generate your `genesisStateDigestHex`, this is a Base16 representation of the *genesis state* roothash and retrieved by changing your desired values in [src/main/resources/testnet.conf](https://github.com/ergoplatform/ergo/blob/master/src/main/resources/testnet.conf).
+You will need to generate your `genesisStateDigestHex`, this is a Base16 representation of the *genesis state* roothash and generated configuring your chains values in [src/main/resources/testnet.conf](https://github.com/ergoplatform/ergo/blob/master/src/main/resources/testnet.conf) and then compiling the node.

 ### Pre-requisites